bvibber/ogv.js/readme.md

 actually work.
 Yay!

 Note that autoplay doesn't work on iOS Safari due to limitations with starting audio playback.

+*WebM*

+WebM support was added in June 2015, and is currently very experimental.
+Not everything works yet, and performance is pretty bad.
+See [issue tracker for WebM milestone](https://github.com/brion/ogv.js/milestones/WebM%20playback) on the GitHub page.

+The i/o model of the nestegg WebM container demuxing library is a bit different from what ogv.js was designed around so seeking is not yet supported and it may sometimes cut off partway through a file.
+Needs more work.

 ## Upstream library notes